MihirMore/Fun-Python-Projects/README.md

 ## Guess the number
 - [Source-Code](https://github.com/MihirMore/Fun-Python-Projects/tree/main/Guess_the_number)
 - Description: Pretty obvious! an user can guess the secret number or the computer can guess your secret number.
-Choice is yours
+Choice is yours.

 ## Rock Paper Scissors
 - [Source-Code](https://github.com/MihirMore/Fun-Python-Projects/tree/main/rock-paper-scissors)